 Are Processing Fees Tax-Deductible?

 The IRS recognizes merchant fees (commonly referred to as credit card fees) as an essential operating cost.
-So, that means that yes, businesses can claim the merchant processing fees they’ve accrued in 2021 as a tax-deductible expense.
+So, that means that, yes, businesses can claim the merchant processing fees they accrued in 2022 as a tax-deductible expense.

 The IRS has a detailed breakdown of changes, exceptions, and points of note in their Publication 535.
 This publication gives businesses everything they need to know about business expenses and tax season.
 In summary: